SmallMunich/yolov3_visualstdio2015_gpu/README.md

 First You need to download the yolov3 weights : https://pjreddie.com/darknet/yolo/

+when you download the yolov3 weights, you copy it to the "cfg" folder of the project.

 Then you  need other lib or configuration: CUDA 、CUDNN、 OpenCV

 If you have install CUDA、CUDNN and OpenCV: